hherzl/CodeChallenge/README.md

 ### Tests

-There is a collection tests for Postman Inside of *Tests* directory.
+There is a collection for Postman Inside of *Tests* directory.